alexchandel/rustboot/README.md

 rustboot
 ================================================================================
 A small kernel written in Rust.
-For a detailed overview and roadmap, [see the Wiki!](https://github.com/alexchandel/rustboot/wiki)
+For a detailed overview and roadmap, see the Wiki.

 Pictures
 --------------------------------------------------------------------------------